umarhassan-mitodl/6.803-spring-2019/content/pages/schedule-of-activities/winston-holmes-tell-a-story.md

 Paper
 -----

-"{{% resource_link "e6581742-3dce-4e61-b140-fa7c4e8ab53c" "The Genesis Enterprise: Taking Artificial Intelligence to another Level via a Computational Account of Human Story Understanding" %}}" by Patrick Henry Winston and Dylan Holmes
+"[The Genesis Enterprise: Taking Artificial Intelligence to another Level via a Computational Account of Human Story Understanding](https://dspace.mit.edu/handle/1721.1/119651)" by Patrick Henry Winston and Dylan Holmes

 But read the assignment first.